 An essential part of NIST's work is to anticipate the future.
 Fast-moving sectors such as nanotechnology, quantum information science, homeland security, information technology, and advanced manufacturing need sophisticated technical support systems to flourish and grow.
 NIST provides that support by continually improving the U.S. measurement system, developing new technologies, fostering standards, and providing both the business and technical evaluation tools needed to produce quality products and organizations.

-NIST researchers frequently collaborate informally with researchers at other organizations.
-These collaborations often result in joint peer-reviewed papers, short-term visits or tours of NIST laboratories, and sharing of research methods.
+There are a number of mechanisms for NIST to formally collaborate with industry, academia and other government agencies to perform research that furthers the NIST mission.
+In addition to the mechanisms listed below, NIST researchers frequently collaborate informally with researchers at other organizations.
+These collaborations often result in joint peer-reviewed papers, short-term visits and sharing of research methods.

-NIST also provides extramural research funding through competitive grants, the Small Business Innovation Research program, AMTech and other programs.
+NIST also provides extramural research funding through competitive grants, the Small Business Innovation Research program and other programs.

-NIST works to disseminate its research results as broadly as possible through peer-reviewed research journals, technical reports, conference presentations, measurement standards, public databases and software, patent disclosures, and other methods.
+NIST works to disseminate its research results as broadly as possible through peer-reviewed research journals, technical reports, conference presentations, patent disclosures and other methods.

 NIST provides a suite of tools, including reference materials, data products and calibrations, that help industry, academia and other government agencies ensure their measurements are correct, accurate and traceable to international standards.
 These products and services help industries ranging from semiconductor and healthcare companies, to aerospace and chemical manufacturers, while supporting diverse measurements like food nutritional values and environmental pollution levels.

 NIST frequently convenes stakeholders to identify and solve precompetitive technical challenges in sectors from advanced communications and materials discovery to cybersecurity and biopharmaceutical development.